kanidm/kanidm/book/src/developers/designs/identifiable_secrets.md

 > **RFC Discussion here**
 >
 > Another option could be to use the pattern `kanidm_<CREDENTIAL>`.
-This way, users can figure out what kind of token they have.
+This way, users can figure out what kind of token they have on their own.

 ```text
 kanidm_<TYPE>_<CREDENTIAL>